julelang/manual/src/introduction/data-types.md

 Arbitrary large literals are not technically unlimited.
 They are constrained to ensure the compiler can function safely.
 An untyped literal can represent a value of up to 256 bits.
 Exceeding this limit will cause the compiler to report a constant overflow error.
 :::

+#### Integer Overflow

+Integer overflow is not checked in any way in Jule.
+To detect an integer overflow, Jule developers must place check mechanisms in suspicious locations or implement the necessary runtime checks themselves.

+Unsigned integer values ​​are handled the same way in Go.\
+From Go Language Specification:
+> For unsigned integer values, the operations +, -, *, and << are computed modulo 2n, where n is the bit width of the unsigned integer's type.
+Loosely speaking, these unsigned integer operations discard high bits upon overflow, and programs may rely on "wrap around".

+For shifting operators, discards high and low bits upon overflow.
+If bitsize exceeds, integer always will be zero.

+#### Divisions

+Dividing integers by zero (including modulo) results in a runtime panic.

 ### Decimal

 Decimal expressions are literals that do not contain any special prefixes (such as `0x` or `0`).